bevennyamande/Zimbabwe-Stock-Exchange-Daily-Pricesheets/README.md

 # Scrapper
-A basic scrapper for stock exchanges
+- A basic scrapper for stock exchanges
+- The scrapper targets zimbabwe stock exchange website

 ## Motive
 * Attempt to learn a new libraries